seghue/seghue.github.io/index.md

 Post ID: 6
 `08-02-2025`

-I think everyone will be familiar with 'throwing' as a term, it's not anything special or particular to a given sport or activity - just anything competitive.
+I think everyone will be familiar with 'throwing' as a term, it's not a special word nor particular to a given activity - it applies to anything competitive (but especially sports and games).

 _However..._
 Try these terms: